Paul J Hergenrother

 Paul J. Hergenrother was born in 1972 and raised in Akron, Ohio.
 He attended the University of Notre Dame, where he received his B.S. in Chemistry in 1994.
 From there Paul moved to the University of Texas at Austin to conduct graduate research under the direction of Professor Stephen F. Martin.
 While in the Martin laboratory, Paul elucidated the catalytic mechanism of phospholipase C and completed the total synthesis of erythromycin B. He graduated with his PhD in Chemistry in 1999, and moved on as an American Cancer Society postdoctoral fellow to Harvard University, where he worked in the laboratory of Professor Stuart L. Schreiber in the Department of Chemistry and Chemical Biology.
 While at Harvard Paul was involved in the development of small molecule microarrays as a platform for high-throughput compound screening.

 He established his own laboratory in the Department of Chemistry (and as an affiliate in the Department of Biochemistry) at the University of Illinois at Urbana-Champaign in 2001.
 He was promoted to associate professor with tenure in 2006, to full professor in 2010, and in 2013 was named the Kenneth L. Rinehart Endowed Chair in Natural Products Chemistry.
-Professor Hergenrother is the co-founder and Chief Scientific Officer of Vanquish Oncology, and through Vanquish an anticancer compound discovered by the Hergenrother lab (the procaspase-3 activator PAC-1) completed a Phase 1 clinical trial in late-stage cancer patients, and has also been assessed in Phase 1b/2 trial in patients with metastatic uveal melanoma.
+Professor Hergenrother is the co-founder and Chief Scientific Officer of Vanquish Oncology, and through Vanquish an anticancer compound discovered by the Hergenrother lab (the procaspase-3 activator PAC-1) completed a Phase 1 clinical trial in late-stage cancer patients, and has also been assessed in Phase 1b/2 trials in glioblastoma and metastatic uveal melanoma.
 The Hergenrother lab also discovered the NQO1 substrate and anticancer compound IB-DNQ, which is scheduled for a Phase 1 clinical trial in the next 12 months.
 The Hergenrother lab, in collaboration with the laboratory of Prof David Shapiro (UIUC Biochemistry), also discovered the anticancer compound ErSO, with potent activity against ER+ breast tumors; ErSO was licensed to Systems Oncology who subsequently licensed it to Bayer in a ~$370M deal plus downstream royalties.
 More recently, next-generation ErSO derivatives were licensed to Oncoteq.